-- 6. Turn the key in the ignition switch to the ON position (clockwise) to start the engine. - 7.
-Push the starter button to start the engine (if applicable, See Sect.
-2).
+6. Turn the key in the ignition switch to the ON position (clockwise) to start the engine.

 IMPORTANT NOTE: DO NOT actuate the starter for longer than 30 seconds if the engine fails to start promptly.
 Wait until the starter motor stops rotating before you repeat this step.
 Serious damage to the starter motor and the flywheel drive gear on the engine can result.